Eschatologue/CM_wiki/docs/character-creation/feat/feat-general.md

 When you make the extra attack of the :weapon-prop-light: Light weapon property, you can add your Ability Modifier to the damage of the extra attack if that attack is with a firearm that has the :weapon-prop-light: Light property.

 **Quickshot**
-Immediately after initiative is rolled, you can use your :rsc-reaction: **Reaction** to make a single weapon attack with your firearm.
+Immediately after initiative is rolled, you can use your :rsc-reaction: **Reaction** to make a single attack with your firearm.

 ---